openspending/os-cli/README.md

 Use the Good Tables CLI to ensure there are no obvious structural errors in your resource.

-If you do have errors, you'll get a report simialr to the one below: use it to fix the errors, and
 ```
 you@machine:~$ goodtables structure examples/data_invalid.csv